 Damned If You Do Damned If You Dont: He ended up being forced to let both District 12 tributes become Victors because if he didn't, there would be no Victor at all, which would have been a colossal failure on his part.
 This decision leads to his execution between the first and second books and his implied forced suicide at the end of the movie.

-Punch Clock Villain: He's not quite as evil as the tyrannical President Snow as evidenced when he gives Katniss the top score of 11/12 because: "Well, she deserved it".
+Punch Clock Villain: He's not quite as evil as his boss, the tyrannical President Snow, as evidenced when he gives Katniss the top score of 11/12 because: "Well, she deserved it".
 In stark contrast to his highly sinister appearance, he is little more than a shallow, ruthless opportunist who views the Hunger Games merely as a tool for advancing his career.

 Slave to PR: Most of the decisions Seneca makes regarding the Games is a result of him trying to appeal to what the masses would like.
 Ends up being his Fatal Flaw.

-Ascended Extra: He remains nameless in The Hunger Games as the Gamemaker who knocks over the punch bowl when Katniss shoots an arrow through an apple in a roasted pig's mouth.
+Chekhov's Gunman: He remains nameless in The Hunger Games as the seemingly random Gamemaker who knocks over the punch bowl when Katniss shoots an arrow through an apple in a roasted pig's mouth.
 In Catching Fire he's promoted to Head Gamemaker, and at the end is revealed to be a Reverse Mole and working for the rebels.
 His role is greatly expanded in Mockingjay.

 The Dragon: In the film version of Catching Fire especially, as he advises Snow frequently and Snow clearly trusts him greatly and wrongly.

 Foreshadowing: His watch has a Mockingjay on it.
 He's later revealed to be working for the rebels who have adopted the Mockingjay as their symbol.

 The Heavy: In Catching Fire, being the Head Gamemaker for the Quarter Quell.
 Subverted, as he's a Reverse Mole.